wesib/wesib/README.md

 import { Attribute, AttributeChanged, Attributes, Component } from '@wesib/wesib';

 @Component('my-component') // Custom element name
-@Attributes(
-    'attribute-one',
-    'another-attribute',
-)
+@Attributes('attribute-one', 'another-attribute')
 export class MyComponent {
   @Attribute('attribute-two') // Attribute name.
 When omitted the property name is used attribute2!: string | null; // Attribute value is accessed instead.

   @AttributeChanged('attribute-three') // Attribute name.
-When omitted the method name is used
-  setAttribute3(newValue: string, oldValue: string | null) {
+When omitted the method name is used setAttribute3(newValue: string, oldValue: string | null) {
     // This is called on attribute value modification with new and old values }
 }
 ```